wprashed/cartflush-autoclear-cart-for-inactive-users/readme.md

 CartFlush helps you automatically clear inactive WooCommerce carts, keeping your store clean, fast, and optimized.

 Instead of relying on a single timeout, CartFlush gives you full control over cart expiration from one settings screen under WooCommerce.
-You can define different timeout rules based on customer type, user roles, cart value, products, categories, and tags, then add exclusions for carts that should never be cleared automatically.
+You can define different timeout rules based on customer type, user roles, products, categories, and tags, then add exclusions for carts that should never be cleared automatically.

 Whether you want faster cart turnover, better session management, or cleaner abandoned cart handling, CartFlush gives you the tools to do it properly.